viperleed/viperleed/doc/content/installation.rst

 GitHub repository.
 We suggest downloading the most recent `release <https://github.com/viperleed/viperleed-tensorleed/releases/latest>`__ into a local directory of your choice.
-Note that you may need to uncompress the TensErLEED source files after downloading.
+Note that you may need to decompress the TensErLEED source files after downloading.
 See also :numref:`list_tensorleed_folder` for the expected folder structure.